 The Bonds are not general obligations of the City but are special obligations payable solely from the revenues derived from the operation of the City's water and sewer system (the "System").
-The pledge of System revenues in favor of the Bonds is on a parity with the pledge in favor of the City's, Water and Sewer Revenue Bond, dated October 6, 2011 (the "2011 Bond") and the City's Water and Sewer Revenue Bonds, Series 2015 (the "2015 Bonds" and together with the 2011 Bond the "Parity Bonds").
+The pledge of System revenues in favor of the Bonds is on a parity with the pledge in favor of the City's Water and Sewer Revenue Bond, dated October 6, 2011 (the "2011 Bond") and the City's Water and Sewer Refunding Revenue Bonds, Series 2020 (the "2020 Bonds" and, together with the 2011 Bond, the "Parity Bonds").
+The pledge of System revenues in favor of the Bonds is senior to the pledge in favor of the City's Water and Sewer Refunding Revenue Bonds, Series 2020 (the "2020 Bonds" and, together with the 2011 Bond, the "Parity Bonds").
 The pledge of System revenues in favor of the Bonds is senior to the pledge in favor of the City's Water and Sewer Refunding Revenue Bonds, Series 2016 (the "Subordinate Bonds").
 See THE BONDS, Security.

-The Bonds are being issued pursuant to and in full compliance with the Constitution and laws of the State, particularly the Authorizing Legislation, and Ordinance No. 16-20 adopted on September 9, 2020 (the "Authorizing Ordinance").
+The Bonds are being issued pursuant to and in full compliance with the Constitution and laws of the State, particularly the Authorizing Legislation, and Ordinance No. 2-21, adopted on March 16, 2021 (the "Authorizing Ordinance").
 See THE AUTHORIZING ORDINANCE.